Queenless colonies & rearing queens

 Basic Assessment: Describe the signs of laying workers and a drone laying queen.

 Under normal conditions, a small group of workers lays about 7% of the unfertilised eggs in colonies.
 These laying workers are 0.01% of the worker population.
-Other bees immediately cannibalise the eggs.
+Other bees immediately cannibalise their eggs.
 When the colony is queenless, laying workers are given the colony’s approbation.
 In their enthusiasm, they may lay multiple eggs per cell.
 Since their abdomens are shorter than the queen's, the eggs are often placed on the cell walls.

 Management of Laying workers - three options